wordofwarning/wordofwarning.org/current/2019-emergency/evening/index.md

 Enquiries: 07488 308 111 (*on the day*) / 0161 232 6086 (*during weekday office hours*)

 #### Access Information, for EVENING
-**Age Advisory: mainly aimed at adults, parental/guardian discretion is advised; some works (see [here](/warnings)) are not suitable for under 18s.**<br>Warning: some works may disturb; for specific content warnings please click [here](/warnings).<br>Access: uses a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.
+**Age Advisory: mainly aimed at adults, parental/guardian discretion is advised; some works (see [here](/warnings)) are not suitable for under 18s.**<br>Warning: some works may disturb; for specific content warnings please click [here](/warnings).<br>Access: uses a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
+The EVENING programme has full step-free access.<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.

 #### Programme Notes, for EVENING
 **Adam John Roberts | *Outcast***